-You must complete a multistep registration process prior to submitting your application.
+You must complete a multistep registration process to submit your application.
 See D3.
 Unique Entity Identifier and System for Award Management.

-Contact hc@neh.gov to request a paper copy of this notice.
+Contact publicpgms@neh.gov to request a paper copy of this notice.

-If you are deaf, hard of hearing, or have a speech disability, please dial 7-1-1 to access telecommunications relay services.
+If you are deaf or hard of hearing, you can contact NEH using telecommunications relay at 7-1-1.